dataGriff/AzureFundamentals/README.md

 Linux Command

 Install LAMP web stack
-(&& means will only run if previous bit run succesfully)
+(&& means will only run if previous bit run succesfully and ^ tells it to install all relevant packages)
 ```
 sudo apt-get update && sudo apt install -y lamp-server^
 ```